 This idea was so liked by our readers that we sold quite a few vinyl sticker sets in the SomewhatSimple Shop.
 Even years later, I get asked about making and selling these sticker sets.
 But since I don’t sell vinyl stickers anymore, I decided to come up with a way to create this project without a vinyl cutter.
 And so, we made this darling calendar printable!

 Now this project is even easier to create and it will look amazing in your home!
-We have 2 different text options: a brush script (shown above) or the plain script (shown below).
+We have 3 different text options: a brush script (shown above) the plain script (shown below), and we even have a blank version without any text so that you can use each space however you’d prefer!

 Here is the simple tutorial –